Go back

 For the 16th time, the FONA Forum took place in Berlin on May 10th, 2022.
 The digital event organised by the Federal Ministry of Education and Research brought together stakeholders from science, business, education and society to jointly promote and implement the "Research for Sustainability" strategy.
 The main goal of the event is the transfer into practice so that new knowledge and innovations can emerge from research and education.

-The transfer session organized by NewFoodSystems coordination office (Prof. Sabine Kulling, Dr. Leonie Fink) at Max Rubner-Institut and moderated by our Managing Director Dr. Alexis Katechakis, "Inclusion of market and consumers: Shaping tomorrow's nutrition together" (watch the video) explored the potential of new food technologies and sustainable production sites and asked about challenges and opportunities.
+The transfer session organized by NewFoodSystems coordination office (Prof. Sabine Kulling, Dr. Leonie Fink) at Max Rubner-Institut and moderated by our then Managing Director Dr. Alexis Katechakis, "Inclusion of market and consumers: Shaping tomorrow's nutrition together" (watch the video) explored the potential of new food technologies and sustainable production sites and asked about challenges and opportunities.

 After a welcoming speech by parliamentary state secretary Dr. Thomas Sattelberger, who expressed his hope that many new ideas might "find their way onto the plate" and the presentation of the "Innovation Space NewFoodSystems" by Professor Sabine Kulling (Head of the Institute for Safety and Quality in Fruit and Vegetables, Max Rubner-Institut), a high-level panel came together to discuss problems and perspectives of cooperation between industry and research in shaping new foods.